 There has been an immense progress in the legalization of marijuana in countries around the world, including some that have even legalized recreational marijuana for adult use.
-Nonetheless, the regulations and rules surrounding marijuana edibles can be quite complex.
+Nonetheless, the regulations and rules surrounding medical marijuana edibles can be quite complex.
 Hence, navigating them can be tricky.

-Are Marijuana Edibles Illegal Under Federal Law?
+Are Medical Marijuana Edibles Illegal Under Federal Law?

 The recreational use and sale of marijuana became legal as voters in California passed Proposition 64.
-Because of this, marijuana edibles are now legal in the state for recreational use.
+Because of this, medical marijuana edibles are now legal in the state for recreational use.
 Specifically, they are legal for non-medical reasons by anyone over 21.
 Under federal law however, marijuana is still illegal, whether for medicinal or recreational purposes.

 No matter whether the CBD products are made with THC or without THC, they are illegal under the federal law.
 Both the Food and Drug Administration and Drug Enforcement Agency take the position that since CBD comes from marijuana, it shouldn’t be treated differently.
 It is a Schedule I substance and hence, its use and possession in any form is illegal under federal law.